 - Queen size bed; additional bed available on request

-Wifi is not available in the rooms, but can be used in the lobby and restaurant areas free of charge.
+Wifi is not available in the rooms but it is available in the lobby and restaurant areas free of charge.
 However, we noticed it was not password protected, so if you are working with sensitive information or pictures, use with caution.

 The Nature Beach Resort went above and beyond our expectations.
 We loved that it satisfied our needs for food, entertainment, massages, and beach fun.
 And of course, it was an amazing place just to sit back with a fruit cocktail and relax.